-The water quality of our system is constantly monitored by us and MassDEP to determine the effectiveness of existing water treatment and to determine if any additional treatment is required.
+The water quality of our system is constantly monitored by the department as well as MassDEP to determine the effectiveness of existing water treatment and to determine if any additional treatment is required.
 Future treatment may be required.

 How Are These Sources Protected?